singularityhub/github-ci/README.md

 ### 1. Enable Packages

 If you want to use the [GitHub package registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) you'll need to follow the instructions there to enable packages for your organization, specifically "public" and "internal" packages should be allowed to be created.
-You'll also want to add a username associated with your GitHub organization to the repository secret `GHCR_USERNAME`
+You'll also want to add a username associated with your GitHub organization to the repository secret `GHCR_USERNAME`.
+If a package already exists for your repo, you may need to [follow instructions](https://docs.github.com/en/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions#upgrading-a-workflow-that-accesses-ghcrio) to updade a package from using personal access tokens to the safer `GITHUB_TOKEN`.

 ### 2. Add Your Recipes